Bobbyfz/Cpp-Calculator/README.md

 # Cpp-Calculator
-A calculator in C++ that will slowly be updated to be more advanced
+A simple terminal calculator written in C++ for practice